 The District is required to make payments in lieu of taxes, aggregating 5% of the gross revenue derived from electric retail sales within the city limits of incorporated cities and towns served directly by the District.
-Such payments totaled \$10.1 million for each of the years ended December 31, 2017 and 2016, respectively.
+Such payments totaled \$10.4 million and \$10.1 for the years ended December 31, 2018 and 2017, respectively.